 The Western Baths are located near one of the three main colonnaded streets of the town which was restored and embellished at approximately the same period.
 Scythopolis did not have walls until perhaps circa 530 when Emperor Justinian promoted a large plan of defensive fortifications.
 While at many locations the part of the town inside the walls was pretty small (e.g. Leptis Magna in Libya), at Scythopolis the enclosure was rather large and it did not impact on the urban layout.
 The decline of the town began in 542 when a bubonic plague spread in the region.

 Evergetism (I do good things in Greek) is the word used by French historian André Boulanger to indicate the widespread practice of making donations for the embellishment of towns in the Greek-Roman world.
 Celebratory inscriptions often make references to local magistrates such as the ediles (in charge of streets, bridges and similar facilities) and the flamines (in charge of promoting the image of Rome in the provinces), but in many cases the donors were just wealthy citizens.
 At Palmyra they were remembered by small statues on the columns they had contributed to erect, but when Palladius restored the street, statues were already regarded as part of the ancient pagan beliefs.

 (above) "Sigma" a semicircular square along Palladius Street which perhaps housed a market (see an oval square at Gerasa / Jerash, another town of the "Decapolis"); (below) mosaics inside the rooms portraying Tyche, guardian goddess of the city (left) and a bear (right)

 In 435 Emperor Theodosius II ordered the destruction of all pagan temples in the Eastern Roman Empire and a century later Emperor Justinian launched a campaign to eradicate all forms of pagan worship.
 This explains the very limited number of statues, reliefs and mosaics portraying the ancient gods which were found at Scythopolis.
-Goddess Tyche however escaped the fate of her fellows because she cared for the destiny of towns, which were symbolized by the crown of walls she wore (see a relief at Ephesus and a Christian one at Philadelphia/Amman).
+Goddess Tyche however escaped the fate of her fellows because she cared for the destiny of towns, which were symbolized by the crown of walls she wore (see a pagan relief at Ephesus and a Christian one at Philadelphia/Amman).